 It is difficult to mention Albert Karaziwan without underlining his passion for new technologies.
 For this businessman, digital tools must be used wisely in order to enhance people’s security and quality of life.
 Semlex has recognized expertise that is ISO 9001 and ISO 14001: 2015 certified.
 The company’s biometric identification systems meet the standards of many international organizations such as the International Civil Aviation Organization (ICAO), the National Institute of Standards and Technology (NIST) and the American National Standards Institute (ANSI).

-This businessman is also distinguished by his philanthropy.
-He leverages his expertise and new technologies to serve the most underprivileged, and he has supported many community projects in developing countries.
-In April 2014, he attended the inauguration of a water treatment and pumping station provided by Semlex to the people of Moheli, in the Comoros.
-This facility improved the quality of life for the island’s citizens as it enables them to access drinking water.
-Many dignitaries attended this event, including Mrs. Hadidja Aboubacar, the First Lady of the Comoros, Mrs. Sitty Kassim, Minister of Employment, the Governor of Moheli and the Saudi Arabian Ambassador.
-Albert Karaziwan has also supported many other community projects in the Comoros, in particular the creation of another drinking water station at the Fomboni hospital.
+Anxious to put his expertise and new technologies to the benefit of the people, he has supported several solidarity projects in developing countries.
+In April 2014, he attended the inauguration of a water pumping and treatment plant offered by Semlex in Mohéli, Comoros.
+This facility has significantly improved the quality of life of the island’s inhabitants by providing them with access to drinking water.
+Several personalities attended this event: Ms. Hadidja Aboubacar (First Lady of the Comoros), Ms. Sitty Kassim (Minister of Employment) and the Governor of Mohéli.
+Albert Karaziwan also supported several other solidarity projects in the Comoros, including the setting up of another drinking water station in the Fomboni hospital.